News

 AIDA’s next steps and longer-term plan for the region

 While AIDA is stepping away from the Middle East for winter 2026/27, the company has said it intends to return in winter 2027/28 with itineraries operated by AIDAperla.
-In the nearer term, AIDA’s focus is on notifying affected guests and agencies, opening sales for AIDAprima’s revised winter schedule in mid-April, and processing rebookings by the May 10, 2026 deadline for guests who want to use the onboard credit offer.
+In the nearer term, AIDAprima is now set for a replacement season that starts in the Canary Islands and later shifts to Kiel for cruises to Scandinavia, the Baltic and the Norwegian fjords.
+AIDA is also working through guest notifications, agency communications, and rebookings by the May 10, 2026 deadline for guests who want to use the onboard credit offer.

 Frequently Asked Questions (FAQs)